jpselva/projeto-labdigi/README.md

 * Navigate to `Project > Generate tcl files for project`, make sure "Include default assignments is  selected", and overwrite the original `note_genius.tcl` by clicking `OK`.

+The code that should be loaded in the ESP-32 is located at `esp/uart_teste/uart_teste.ino